-This student handbook includes information specific to the Accelerated Master's of Science in Nursing Program.
-Information regarding Saint Louis University policies may be found in the Academic Catalog on the Saint Louis University Office of the Registrar Website Office of the University Registrar: SLU.
+The Baccalaureate Nursing Program Student Handbook includes information specific to the undergraduate nursing program.
+Information regarding Saint Louis University policies may be found in the Academic Catalog on the Saint Louis University Office of the Registrar Website Contact the Registrar: SLU.
 General Saint Louis University policies apply to all students attending Saint Louis University unless superseded by policies of the School of Nursing.